iaK/dispatch-group/README.md

 ### Compability.

-This package only supports the redis queue driver.
+This package works both with and without Laravel horizon, but only supports the redis driver.

-It works both with and without Laravel horizon.

 Tested with Laravel 7 and php 7.2

-Note!
-This package only makes sense if you have more than 2 workers running (as one worker will run the dispatch_group job, and the other will process the provided jobs).

 ### Installation